 Quick Tip: You may want to run the command around three times to fix all the problems.

-After complete, the process simply Restart the windows to take effect the changes system file checker have done.
+After complete, the process simply Restart the windows to take effect the changes the system file checker have done.

 Run DISM to Enable SFC to Complete its job